 Best time to visit Cecina Italy

 The best time to visit Cecina is from June through September.
-As every summer destination, mass tourism arrives in Cecina in July and August.
+As with every summer destination, mass tourism arrives in Cecina in July and August.
 The weather is hot and the sun shines most of the time, so this is perfect for enjoying beach life.

 To avoid the big crowd and still enjoy swimming and sunbathing, the best period is from the middle of May, June (weekends may be crowded), to September.
 The weather is pleasant, not too hot not too cold, and you can alternate days by the sea with a few trips around.
 And you also get more affordable accommodation prices.

-April and October are a bit chilly for beach life, but they are good months to explore surroundings and have lovely walks by the water without getting wet.
+April and October are a bit chilly for beach life, but they are good months to explore the surroundings and have lovely walks by the water without getting wet.

 Winter is only for real sea lovers.
 This is my fav time because I love walking along empty beaches, waiting for powerful sunsets that color the sky much more intensely than in summer.